A High-Resolution Analysis of Receiver Quantization in Communication: Achievable Rate: Exact and Asymptotic Results

 The parameter $\gamma$ indicates the level of nonlinearity and dominates the asymptotic behavior of performance.
 Clearly, it does not depend on the SNR.
 Specifically, for a uniform quantizer with a given resolution, (\ref{Au}) and (\ref{Bu}) show that $\gamma$ is determined solely by the step size $\ell$ or equivalently by the loading factor $L$, which can be optimized by adjusting the gain-control factor $g$ in (\ref{YqXZ}) according to the channel gain $h$.

-In Figure 1 we show numerical evaluations of $I_\textrm{GMI}$, which have been maximized over $L>0$ for each resolution and is then denoted by $I_\textrm{GMI}(L^*)$, where we use $L^*$ to denote the optimal loading factor.
-In Figures 2-4, we show how the achievable rate $I_\textrm{GMI}(L)$ varies with the loading factor $L$.
+In Figure 1 we show numerical evaluations of $I_\textrm{GMI}$, which have been maximized over $L>0$ for each resolution and is denoted by $I_\textrm{GMI}^*$.
+In Figures 2-4, we show how the achievable rate $I_\textrm{GMI}$ varies with the loading factor $L$.
 The results clearly reveal the increasing importance of gain control (realized by an AGC module in practical systems) as the resolution decreases: 1) Under high-resolution output quantization, we only require a rough estimate of the channel gain to guarantee that the loading factor to be \emph{no less than} a predefined threshold, say $4$ (from the four-sigma rule of thumb \cite{Bennett48,GG}); 2) Such strategy may cause considerable rate loss under low-resolution output quantization, but perfect gain control needs accurate channel estimation, which is challenging in this case.